If you have migraines, you know the throbbing, debilitating pain they cause. But do you know what triggers them?

-Skipping meals can also trigger migraines.
+Skipping meals or having low blood sugar can also trigger migraines.
 Eat regular meals with a focus on fresh foods.

 A headache journal can help you identify what triggers your migraines.
 Every time you have a headache, write down: